A group of junior high students are joyfully discussing an assassination. If you look at it normally, this is the pinnacle of madness.

-Pun: Tons.
+Pun: Tons, most of which incorporate "殺", the kanji for "kill".
 Of particular note, Koro-sensei's name was chosen for him by the class for sounding similar to "korosenai," the potential-negative form of the verb meaning "to kill," so it means "cannot kill" or "cannot be killed."

 Save Our Students: Koro-sensei is at Kunugigaoka Middle School to help their lowest-performing students excel... through a liberal application of super powers and some rather unusual extracurricular activities.
 Avoids Glurge by making his successes not a matter of whether he cares or not, but due to the fact that he is just an inhumanly good teacher.